Plant and fungi loss threatens access to painkillers and anticancer drugs | DW | 12.10.2020

 One of the most commonly used chemotherapy treatments, taxol, is derived from the bark of the Pacific yew tree

-Without these medicinal plants and fungi, researchers like Molla say the future of human health is seriously at risk.
+Researchers like Molla say that without these medicinal plants and fungi, the future of human health is seriously at risk.

 More than one-third of modern drugs are derived either directly or indirectly from natural products, such as plants, microorganisms and animals, and between 60 and 80% of antibiotics and anticancer drugs originate from chemical compounds found in the natural world.